TL;DR

 Then just talk to Claude:

-“List all my repos” “Show me security alerts across all projects” “Create a new repo called ‘my-project’ from my template” “Delete all branches older than 60 days in cortex, except main”
+“Run a security sweep across all my repos” “Generate the dashboard” “Show me the compliance report” “Fix all critical vulnerabilities” “Delete all branches older than 60 days in cortex, except main”

 What’s Next